After a tough 2018, a Bezos scoop and cash boost National Enquirer

 The Washington Post, owned by Bezos, has been a vocal critic of the administration, prompting frequent criticism by Trump of the paper, Amazon and Bezos.
 Trump tweeted in 2017 that “Amazon is doing great damage to tax paying retailers.”
 On Thursday Trump commented on Bezos’ impending divorce, saying, “it’s going to be a beauty.”

-A source at National Enquirer who was familiar with the Bezos story but not authorized to speak publicly told NBC News that neither Amazon nor Endeavour, the company that owns WME, had put any pressure on the paper to stop publication of the story.
+A source at National Enquirer who was familiar with the Bezos story but not authorized to speak publicly told NBC News that neither Amazon nor Endeavor had put any pressure on the paper to stop publication of the story.

 Through a lawyer, Bezos told National Enquirer that he “supports journalistic efforts and does not intend to discourage reporting about him.”